Tūtira Mai Ngā Iwi: Rugby

-In 2017, the New Zealand Rugby Union started a campaign for the 2017 British and Irish Lions tour for New Zealand national rugby union team fans to adopt "Tūtira Mai Ngā Iwi" as a rallying chant to try to outsing the British and Irish Lions fans.
+In 2017, the New Zealand Rugby Union started a campaign for the 2017 British and Irish Lions tour for New Zealand national rugby union team fans to adopt "Tūtira Mai Ngā Iwi" as a rallying chant to try to out-sing the British and Irish Lions fans.
 The campaign was led by the New Zealand Police constable and former All Black Glen Osborne.
 However the attempt was poorly received by All Blacks fans.
 The Lions fans also hijacked the song changing the chorus from "Tatou, Tatou" to "Lions, Lions".
-The New Zealand media criticised the NZRU for attempting to manufacture a favourable atmosphere, believing that "Tūtira Mai Ngā Iwi" was an inappropriate choice.
+A New Zealand sports writer criticised the NZRU for attempting to manufacture a favourable atmosphere, believing that "Tūtira Mai Ngā Iwi" was an inappropriate choice.

 On November 12, 2022, in Eden Park, Auckland, a member of the Black Ferns women's Rugby team, Ruby Tui, led the crowd in singing "Tūtira Mai Ngā Iwi" to celebrate their 34-31 World Cup final win over England.